renkun-ken/rlist/README.md

 [![Build Status](https://travis-ci.org/renkun-ken/rlist.png?branch=master)](https://travis-ci.org/renkun-ken/rlist)

-rlist is a set of tools for working with list objects.
+rlist is a toolset for working with list objects.
 It has two main goals:

 - Make it easier to work with list objects used to store data in more flexible structures than data frames.
 - Perform a wide range of functions on non-relational data using list constructs.